Assisted training flexible [AsA flex]

 • Target group-oriented training methods

-• Support in applying for funding and administrative activities
+• Support with applying for funding and administrative tasks

 Duration & Course